tompston/gomarvin/README.md

 ### Notes

-- Gin and router bugs
+- Gin crashes by default.
+This is due to the way the framework handles routing.

 - bugs caused by url params and routing should be fixed manually.
-Due to the way in which the routers and controllers are generated, the generated Gin servers won't be able to run initially.

 - Seeding the db
   - As the generated fetch functions are mapped to the endpoints, you can use them to seed the database pretty easily.
 Using deno with the faker package can make the process trivial.